NethServer/ns8-docs/migration.rst

   source DC IP address to the destination DC.

 In the last case, transferring the IP avoids the reconfiguration of DNS settings for each Windows client.
-This is generally preferable over the external DNS appliance if it blocks dynamic DNS updates (DDNS).
+This is generally preferable over an external DNS server, if it blocks dynamic DNS update requests (DDNS).

 To transfer the source DC IP address to the destination DC some steps must be done manually after the migration has completed.